Cyclone Tauktae

-Extremely Severe Cyclonic Storm Tauktae ([taʊʔtɛ̰]) was a powerful, deadly and damaging tropical cyclone in the Arabian Sea that became the strongest tropical cyclone to make landfall in the Indian state of Gujarat since the 1998 Gujarat cyclone and one of the strongest tropical cyclones to ever affect the west coast of India.
-The second depression, first cyclonic storm, first severe cyclonic storm, first very severe cyclonic storm, and first extremely severe cyclonic storm of the 2021 North Indian Ocean cyclone season, Tauktae originated from an area of low pressure in the Arabian Sea, which was first monitored by the India Meteorological Department on May 13.
-The low drifted eastward and organized into a deep depression by May 14.
+Extremely Severe Cyclonic Storm Tauktae ([taʊʔtɛ̰]) was a powerful, deadly and damaging tropical cyclone in the Arabian Sea that became the strongest tropical cyclone to make landfall in the Indian state of Gujarat since the 1998 Gujarat cyclone.
+One of the strongest tropical cyclones to ever affect the west coast of India, Tauktae was the strongest storm of 2021 North Indian Ocean cyclone season.
+The second depression, first cyclonic storm, first severe cyclonic storm, first very severe cyclonic storm, and first extremely severe cyclonic storm of the 2021 North Indian Ocean cyclone season, Tauktae originated from an area of low pressure in the Arabian Sea, which was first monitored by the India Meteorological Department on 13 May.
+The low drifted eastward and organized into a deep depression by 14 May.
 The storm soon took a northward turn, continuing to gradually intensify because of warm waters near the coast, and the system strengthened into a cyclonic storm and was named Tauktae later that same day.
-Tauktae continued intensifying into May 15, reaching severe cyclonic storm status later that day.
-Tauktae began to parallel the coast of the Indian states of Kerala, Karnataka, Goa and Maharashtra, before rapidly intensifying into a very severe cyclonic storm, early on May 16.
-Early on May 17, Tauktae intensified into an extremely severe cyclonic storm, reaching its peak intensity soon afterward.
+Tauktae continued intensifying into 15 May, reaching severe cyclonic storm status later that day.
+Tauktae began to parallel the coast of the Indian states of Kerala, Karnataka, Goa and Maharashtra, before rapidly intensifying into a very severe cyclonic storm, early on 16 May.
+Early on 17 May, Tauktae intensified into an extremely severe cyclonic storm, reaching its peak intensity soon afterward.
 Later that same day, Tauktae underwent an eyewall replacement cycle and weakened, before restrengthening as it neared the coast of Gujarat, making landfall soon afterward.

 After making landfall, Tauktae gradually weakened as it slowly turned northeastward, moving further inland.
-On May 19, Tauktae weakened into a well-marked low-pressure area.
+On 19 May, Tauktae weakened into a well-marked low-pressure area.

 Tauktae brought heavy rainfall and flash floods to areas along the coast of Kerala and on Lakshadweep.
 There were reports of heavy rain in the states of Goa, Karnataka and Maharashtra as well.
 Tauktae resulted in at least 169 deaths in India, and left another 81 people missing.
 There were also 5 deaths reported in Pakistan.
 The storm displaced over 200,000 people in Gujarat.
 The cyclone also caused widespread infrastructure and agricultural damage to the western coast of India.
 Upwards of 40 fishermen were lost at sea when their boats were caught in the cyclone.
-Mumbai also experienced impact from the storm, with airports being closed for safety reasons.
+Mumbai also experienced the impact of the storm, with airports being closed for safety reasons.